alexchacon2341/navigation-dqn/Report.md

 neural network (RNN) that is adept at defining computational graphs and taking gradients and is better for defining complex networks than raw autograd.

-The agent interacts with its environment through a sequence of observations, actions and rewards.
+The agent interacts with its environment through a sequence of observations, actions, and rewards.
 The agent's goal is to select actions in a fashion that maximizes cumulative future reward.
 More formally, an RNN is used to approximate the optimal action-value function: